awsdocs/aws-sam-developer-guide/doc_source/serverless-generating-example-ci-cd.md

 When you are ready to deploy your serverless application in an automated manner, you can generate a deployment pipeline for your CI/CD system of choice\.
 AWS SAM provides a set of starter pipeline templates with which you can generate pipelines in minutes using the [sam pipeline init](sam-cli-command-reference-sam-pipeline-init.md) command\.

 The starter pipeline templates use the familiar JSON/YAML syntax of the CI/CD system, and incorporate best practices such as managing artifacts across multiple accounts and regions, and using the minimum amount of permissions required to deploy the application\.
-Currently, the AWS SAM CLI supports generating starter CI/CD pipeline configurations for [AWS CodePipeline](http://aws.amazon.com/codepipeline), [Jenkins](https://www.jenkins.io/), [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), and [GitHub Actions](https://github.com/features/actions)\.
+Currently, the AWS SAM CLI supports generating starter CI/CD pipeline configurations for [AWS CodePipeline](http://aws.amazon.com/codepipeline), [Jenkins](https://www.jenkins.io/), [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), [GitHub Actions](https://github.com/features/actions), and [Bitbucket Pipelines](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/)\.

 Here are the high\-level tasks you need to perform to generate a starter pipeline configuration: